My friend Cate Fitt, an artist and fellow blogger, shared a video that really blew my mind. It inspired this piece. Thanks Cate!

 Ink it, don’t think it

-I’ve had a long time love of old school printing presses.
+I love of old school printing presses.
 I love the quality and the raw nature of the medium.
 I also love that it’s done by hand.

 Yet, here I am, typing away online.
 I’ve got an iPad but no printing press.
 That’s why it’s still a fantasy for me.
 Hey, a girl can dream.